-Trump told Russians Comey is 'nut job,' report says
+Trump reportedly told Russians Comey is 'nut job,' said firing relieved 'pressure'

 EXECUTIVE

-Trump told Russians Comey is 'nut job,' report says
+Trump reportedly told Russians Comey is 'nut job,' said firing relieved 'pressure'

+President Trump was hit with another set of Russia-related allegations late Friday moments after departing on his first foreign trip as commander-in-chief, with one report claiming the president trash-talked James Comey in a meeting with Moscow dignitaries and another saying the Russia probe has reached a current White House official.

-President Trump called former FBI Director James Comey “crazy” and “a real nut job” during a May meeting with Russians officials at the White House and said that firing the top cop had relieved “great pressure” on him, according to a report by The New York Times.
+The New York Times reported that Trump called ousted FBI Director Comey “crazy” and “a real nut job” during a May meeting with Russian officials at the White House – and said firing the top cop had relieved “great pressure” on him.

 “I just fired the head of the FBI,” Trump, according to a document read to the Times by an American official.
 “I faced great pressure because of Russia.
 That’s taken off.”

-The report broke moments after Trump departed on his first trip abroad as commander-in-chief.
-A separate report in The Washington Post also said the Russia probe has identified a current White House official as a person of interest.

-The comments reported by the Times, allegedly made one day after Trump abruptly fired Comey, could fuel allegations Trump got rid of him because of the investigation into possible collusion between his 2016 presidential campaign and Russia.
+The comments, allegedly made one day after Trump abruptly fired Comey, could fuel allegations Trump got rid of him because of the investigation into possible collusion between his 2016 presidential campaign and Russia.

 On May 10, Trump hosted Russia’s foreign minister, Sergey Lavrov, along with the Russian ambassador to the United States, Sergey Kislyak.

-White House Press Secretary Sean Spicer blamed the media on Friday for pulling focus from national security issues.
+White House Press Secretary Sean Spicer did not deny Trump made the comment but instead blamed the media on Friday for pulling focus from national security issues.

 "By grandstanding and politicizing the investigation into Russia's actions, James Comey created unnecessary pressure on our ability to engage and negotiate with Russia," Spicer said.